zachariahmilby/dekleer-2023-aurora-pipeline/README.md

 REDUX05 = 'airmass_ext_corrected' / reduction applied to primary extension
 ```

-Similar (but much less) informatino exists in the headers for the other
+Similar (but much less) information exists in the headers for the other
 extensions.
 For instance, the header for `BIN_EDGE_WAVELENGTHS` looks like
 this: